ppoffice/hexo-theme-hueman/README.md

 ### Sidebar

-Hueman provides 6 built-in widgets:
+Hueman provides 9 built-in widgets:

+- archives
+- catalog
+- category
+- google_adsense
+- links
 - recent_posts
-- category
-- archives
+- sticky_posts
 - tag
 - tagcloud
-- links

 All of them are enabled by default.
 You can edit them in `widget` setting.

-### And so many new features to be explored...
+### And so many new features to be explored

 [View Documentation](https://github.com/ppoffice/hexo-theme-hueman/wiki)